-To mark the 80th anniversary of the start of Operation Pied Piper, this project will focus on the experiences of the children who were evacuated from London during WW2.
-As an oral history, this project will capture the memories of those school-aged children who left the capital.
+In 2019 we ran this project to mark the 80th anniversary of the start of Operation Pied Piper.
+The project focussed on the experiences of the children who were evacuated from London during WW2.
+As an oral history, this project has captured the memories of those school-aged children who left the capital.

-Working with two local archives, the Imperial War Museum, two schools, older people’s organisations and two refugees groups and historians, this project will train 90 primary school children and 4 volunteers in heritage research skills, oral history interviewing and recording skills.
-It will engage wide and diverse communities in exploring history.
+Working with two local archives, the Imperial War Museum, two schools, older people’s organisations and two refugees groups and historians, we trained 90 primary school children and 4 volunteers in heritage research skills, oral history interviewing and recording skills.

-The project will record 24 in-depth oral history interviews with Londoners who were evacuated from the capital during World War Two.
+In total the project recorded 24 in-depth oral history interviews with Londoners who were evacuated from the capital during World War Two.

-These full interviews will be given to the two local archives we are working with at Kensington & Chelsea and Wandsworth.
+These full interviews have been given to the two local archives we are working with at Kensington & Chelsea and Wandsworth.

-The interviews will be edited to make a documentary film that will be shown at a launch screening event and at two active learning events.
+The interviews have been edited to make a documentary film that was shown at a big launch screening at the British Film Insititute in London's South Bank.